slhck/ffmpeg-progress-yield/README.md

         break
 ```

+This will send a hard quit to the ffmpeg process, and may not wait for it to finish.
+To quit gracefully, use `.quit_gracefully()` instead, which sends 'q' to the ffmpeg process, and waits for it to finish.

 This is probably most useful in asynchronous environments, where you can run the command in a separate thread, and quit it from the main thread (e.g. using a [Condition Variable](https://docs.python.org/3/library/threading.html#threading.Condition)).

 ### On the command line